Save time and money with homemade freezer meals

 In order to stay safe and avoid foodborne illness when freezing meals, here are a few food safety tips to remember when cooking large quantities of food and storing for later:

 - Be sure to place food in the refrigerator or freezer for storage within two hours.
 The refrigerator should be at 40 degrees Fahrenheit or below and the freezer at 0 degrees or below.

 - Add a label with a discard by date so you can rotate through your stock of dinners before the food loses quality.
-(I keep a pen and masking tape in my plastic container drawer just for this purpose!)